PRIESTS BAY HOMES FOR SALE

 Lake Access:

-There are no boat launches or marinas on Priests Bay, but there is a boat launch in the neighboring Cooks Bay.
-Cooks Bay is home to the Surfside Boat Launch, which allows boaters to effortlessly ease boats and jetskis in and out of Lake Minnetonka.
-The launch offers a free on-site parking lot; boaters can utilize on-street parking along Bartlett Boulevard once that is full.
+There are no boat launches or marinas on Priests Bay, but there is a boat launch in the neighboring Cooks Bay, home to the Surfside Boat Launch, which allows boaters to effortlessly ease boats and jet skis in and out of Lake Minnetonka.
+The launch offers free on-site parking, or boaters can utilize on-street parking along Bartlett Boulevard once it reaches capacity.

 Amenities: